Arabis, Caucasian rockcress: planting and care

 Arabis alpina – botanical illustration

 Flowers about 1 to 2 cm in diameter, grouped in compact spikes, are made up of four rounded petals arranged in a cross.
-Flowers are single, sometimes very double and generally pure white or pale pink to purplish, centred on a pale yellow heart: they combine simplicity with floribundity.
+Flowers are single, sometimes fully double and generally pure white or pale pink to purplish, centred on a pale yellow heart: they combine simplicity with floribundity.

 Some Arabis flowers: A. caucasica ‘Pinkie’, A. caucasica ‘Snowcap’, A. alpina subsp. caucasica ‘Roselite’ and A. caucasica ‘Plena’